ssfsx17/ffpnp/Jobs/Scholar.md

 ### Scholastic Tech T5

 Lustrate (4 AP) (single) - Restores Intellect * Level HP.
 Against undead, it is a magical attack with non-elemental damage.
+Outside of combat, this allows full restoration of one target's HP during a long rest.

 Rime Bolt Tome (special) - Intellect * Level ice damage to everyone.

 Succor (6 AP) (multi) - Restores Intellect * Level * 0.5 HP, and grants an equal amount of Shield HP.
 Against undead, it is a magical attack with non-elemental damage, but the Shield HP works normally.
+Outside of combat, this allows restoration of half of the party's HP during a long rest.

 ### Scholastic Tech T6

-Excogitation (4 AP) (single) - Causes Reraise status (8).
+Excogitation (4 AP) (single) - Causes Reraise status (6).

 Thunder Flare Tome (special) - Intellect * Level lightning damage to everyone.

 ### Scholastic Tech T7

-Indomitability (10 AP) (multi) - Restores Intellect * Level HP.
-Against undead, it is a magical attack with non-elemental damage.

 Sacred Soil (6 AP) (multi) - Causes Protect status (6).